heremaps/here-aws-sar/README.md

 From GitHub: clone [this repository](https://github.com/heremaps/here-aws-sar), or download the ZIP.

-The folder containing the lambda source code (JS) and CloudFormation templates (YML) is `reInvent2017`.
+The folder containing the lambda source code (JS) and CloudFormation templates (YML) is `serverlessFunctions`.

 ### Step 5: Package